rezasoumi/DNS_Project/README.md

-# DNS_Project
-project of the Data and Network Security Course of Dr. Morteza Amini

 # Secure Command Prompt Messenger

 This project is a secure messenger application designed to provide end-to-end encryption for communication between users in a command prompt environment.
 Users can send messages securely to each other, ensuring the confidentiality and integrity of their conversations.
 The application utilizes RSA and Diffie-Hellman key exchange to establish secure communication channels.